yakovenkoroman1993/bullmq-router/README.md

 Type-safe file-system-style router for [BullMQ](https://docs.bullmq.io/).
 Define jobs as leaf nodes in a nested object, get fully typed `push`, `replace`, `cancel`, `exec` and more — automatically wired to the right queue and worker.

+## Why use bullmq-router?

+BullMQ is powerful, but as your system grows, managing jobs becomes messy:

+- Job names are just strings → easy to break, hard to refactor
+- Queues, workers, and handlers are scattered across files
+- No clear structure for organizing jobs
+- Deduplication and idempotency require manual effort
+- Replacing or cancelling jobs is non-trivial
+- Testing job logic outside the queue is inconvenient

 ## Installation

 ```bash